-The Abbott Government has taken this authoritarianism to an apogee, to the degree that there is an urgent need to control the worst urges of those in power.
+In the Australian context, the Abbott /Morrison Governments have taken this authoritarianism to an apogee, to the degree that there is an urgent need to control the worst urges of those in power.

-The solutions are straightforward, with there being a number of relatively straightforward steps that could be taken.
+The solutions are straightforward, with there being a number of relatively simple steps that could be taken.

 Term limits, such as those that exist historically and currently in many jurisdictions, would solve several problems; it would mean no person would see political life as career rather than as a community service.
 It would reduce the issue of undue influence by removing the relationships that develop with long-term political careers.
 Lifelong politicians inevitably develop relationships that are corrupting and damaging.

 These steps need to be combined with much stronger controls barring Ministers from being employed by, entering into, or lobbying for industries, where they have had any portfolio associated with that industry.
 These restrictions should apply for a minimum period of five years and needs to be enforced by an independent body with significant minimum penalties for breaches.
 This would take the form of an enhanced version of the laws that currently exist in NSW,